 Flammable and/or explosion-proof units may be called for to address serious safety issues.
 Flammable units are designed so that volatile substances cannot be ignited by an internal stray spark such as from a compressor or lighting.
 If the atmosphere in the lab itself is volatile an explosion-proof laboratory refrigerator or freezer must be specified.
 This topic should be discussed with the scientists at Tovatech.

-We hope this information is helpful when specifying laboratory refrigerators and freezers.
-For additional information and recommendations please contact the lab refrigerator and freezer professionals at Tovatech for expert advice on selecting the right model for your applications.
+We hope this information is helpful when specifying lab freezers and refrigerators.
+For additional information and recommendations please contact Tovatech’s scientific refrigerator and freezer professionals for expert advice on selecting the right model for your applications.